symphonyoss/symphony-java-client/README.md

 * Implement Agent Server health-check under new AgentSystemClient
 * Updated ShareClient to use V3 endpoint
 * Added getUserBySession(SymAuth) to UsersClient
+* Some new examples on use of AWS Lex, Copy data between chat rooms, and reporting